Červený Kláštor – Carthusian Monastery

 A Gothic, stepped ogival portal led to the interior of the church from the west.
 Ogival windows, filled with traceries and splayed on both sides, provided lighting for the interior, with the most sunlight coming through the large, three-light eastern window.
 The remaining windows were mostly two-light, including the window on the axis of the western wall.
 The entire space of the nave was covered with a seven-bay cross-rib vault, with evenly ended ribs set on the walls.
 A characteristic feature was the lack of a rood arcade inside, traditionally separating the chancel part from the nave, intended for the laity.
 Only between the third and fourth bays from the west there was a rood screen with a passage in the middle.
 Another uncommon solution was to give the eastern closure of the interior a three-sided form, despite the straight exterior façade.
 The western end of the nave was filled with a gallery, set on two pillars supporting three pointed arcades.
 The side annexes were connected to the nave with portals, while access to the upper floors was provided by stairs in the thickness of the walls.

 On the northern side of the church monastery buildings were erected, on three sides surrounding the courtyard with the cloister from the beginning of the 15th century.
-The most important rooms of the convent were located there, including the chapter house in the northern wing, covered with a net vault in the second half of the 15th century and covered with wall paintings.
+The most important rooms of the monastery were located there, including the chapter house in the northern wing, covered with a net vault in the second half of the 15th century and covered with wall paintings.
 The eastern part of the complex was occupied by modest Carthusian houses.
 Initially, there were 12 of them.
 Each was erected on the same plan, with an identical layout of rooms, only the north-eastern corner house occupied a slightly smaller area due to the nearby tributary of the Dunajec.
 They housed a workshop, a modest living room, a pantry and a fenced garden.
 Around all the buildings, a wall was built, since the 16th century having defensive functions, equipped with loop holes.

 Current state